ARA By-Laws

 Section 4.
 Laureates Committee – This committee shall recommend for recognition alumni, faculty, students, and friends of the University who have achieved the highest levels of personal, professional, and civic excellence, who have enhanced the success and reputation of Rice University, and who have provided meritorious service to the University.

 Section 5.
-Diversity, Equity, Inclusion and Social Justice Committee–This committee is dedicated to supporting and advancing diversity, equity, inclusion and social justice (DEIJ) efforts both within the ARA Board and throughout the worldwide Rice alumni community in order to create a welcoming and inclusive environment and to cultivate a culture of belonging.
+Access and Opportunity Committee–This committee is dedicated to access and opportunity efforts both within the ARA Board and throughout the worldwide Rice alumni community in order to create a welcoming and inclusive environment and to cultivate a culture of belonging.

 Article IV - Amendments